afolayan-t/server_shard_test/readme.md

 ## NodeJS Express App ##
 First install packages by running `npm install`.
 To run server cd into the `fake_load_balancer` directory and run the command `node app.js`.

+inorder for server to reload on code change, use command `npm run watch`.

 I will be attempting to streamline thee run process by dockerizing all of these apps in the future.